Snap's Shares Pop After $3.4 Billion IPO

 To justify its relatively high valuation and fend off concerns about slowing user growth, Snap has emphasized how important Snapchat is to its users, how long they spend on the app and the revenue potential of the emerging trend for young people to communicate with video rather than text.

-(Reporting by Lauren Hirsch in New York; Editing by Bill Rigby and Meredith Mazzilli)
+(Reporting by Lauren Hirsch, additional reporting by Lance Tupper in New York; Editing by Bill Rigby and Meredith Mazzilli)

 What do you think?